 H.E.
-Horie was the Ambassador for Global Environmental Affairs, Ministry of Foreign Affairs for Japan and is presently the Councilor of the International Union for Conservation of Nature (IUCN).
-H.E.
-Horie is an expert in environmental matters such as climate change, biological diversity, tropical timber, etc. He was also the Ambassador of Japan to the State of Qatar and the Ambassador of Japan to Malaysia as well as Director General for International Affairs in Defense Agency.
-His overseas posts include Councillor of Embassy of Japan in Denmark, Minister of Embassy of Japan in Kenya and Minister of Embassy of Japan in France.
+AMBASSADOR MASAHIKO HORIE is a Special Assistant and Ambassador for Global Environment Affairs, Ministry of Foreign Affairs, Japan and Regional Councilor of the International Union for Conservation of Nature (IUCN).
+Mr. Horie is an expert in environmental matters such as climate change, biological diversity, tropical timber, etc. He was also the Ambassador of Japan to the State of Qatar and the Ambassador of Japan to Malaysia (2007-2011) as well as Director General for International Affairs in Defense Agency.
+His overseas posts include Councilor of Embassy of Japan in Denmark, Minister of Embassy of Japan in Kenya, and Minister of Embassy of Japan in France.

 He chaired the 48th International Tropical Timber Council (ITTC) in 2012 and also launched the Energy Efficiency Improvement Facilitation Hub in Tokyo.
 He is Professor at Meiji University lecturing on Japanese Diplomacy.
 He also teaches at Kyoto University and Tsukuba University on Global Environmental Issues.
 He is also Professor at Malaysia-Japan International Institute of Technology in Kuala Lumpur, Malaysia.
-Ambassador Horie received his Bachelor degree in Economics from Osaka University, a Masters degree in Economics from Tulane University and U.S.A. and a Bachelor of Law, Osaka University.
+Mr. Horie received his Bachelor of Economics (1969) and Bachelor of Law (1973) from Osaka University, Japan and his Master of Economics (1971) from Tulane University, U.S.A.

-Mr. NingNing graduated from Nanjing University in 1981 with a major in economics.
-In 1992, He worked as a visiting scholar in Singapore South-East Asian Academy.
-He has also been invited to give nearly 200 reports on Southeast Asian business in Beijing, Tianjin, Chongqing, Guangzhou.
+Mr. Ningning graduated from Nanjing University in 1981 with a major in economics.
+In 1992, he attended the Singapore Institute of Southeast Asian Studies (ISEAS) as a visiting scholar.
+He has since been invited to give nearly 200 reports on Southeast Asian business in Beijing, Tianjin, Chongqing, Guangzhou, and others.

-Tan Sri Muhammad Ali, is the former Chief Executive Officer of Johor Corporation and served in this position for more than 27 years.
-Tan Sri graduated from the Malaysia’s premier university, University of Malaya, with a Bachelor of Economics (Honors) degree in 1969 and participated in the Senior Executive Programme, Stanford University, USA in 1985.
-Tan Sri was conferred the Honorary Doctorate of Management by Universiti Teknologi Malaysia in 2000.
-In 2007 he was again conferred the Honorary Doctorate of Entrepreneurship, University Technology MARA (UiTM) and Honorary Doctorate of Technology Management, University Tun Hussein Onn.
-Johor Corporation is a State Government-linked Corporation.
-It is to-day one of Malaysia’s leading business conglomerates, comprising more than 250 member companies and employing more than 50,000 employees in Malaysia as well as regionally .
-Eight of these member entities are listed on the Malaysia Stock Exchange, with one PLC listed on Port Moresby (Papua New Guinea), as well as London Stock Exchanges.
-Market capitalization of these nine PLC entities stood at USD 3.9 billion at the end of June 2008 (with JCorp Group holdings amounting to USD 2 billion).
-Johor Corp Group turnover exceeds USD 1.5 billion annually.
-Among Johor Corporation’s strategic businesses include Palm Oils; Oleochemicals; Healthcare; Foods & Restaurants (including more than 750 KFC & Pizza Hut & Rasamas outlets in Malaysia, Singapore, Brunei and Cambodia); Poultry (Ayamas); Hotels, Industrial and commercial Property; Intraprenuer Venture; and Logistics.
-Tan Sri’s many accolades, whether to his person or Johor Corporation, is a testament of his leadership and an acknowledgement of Johor Corporation’s contribution to society at large.
-This would include the highly acclaimed Inaugural Prime Minister’s Quality Awards for Public Sector in 1990.
+YB hg.
+Tan Sri Dato’ Bin Hashim’s many accolades, whether to his person or Johor Corporation, are a testament of his leadership and an acknowledgement of Johor Corporation’s contribution to society at large.
+These would include the highly acclaimed Inaugural Prime Minister’s Quality Awards for Public Sector in 1990.
 He was also named as Property CEO of the Year 2005 by the International Real Estate Federation (FIABCI – Malaysia) and awarded the World Halal Forum Best Corporate Social Responsibility Program Award 2006 from YAB Datuk Seri Abdullah Ahmad Badawi, Prime Minister of Malaysia.
-Recently he was awarded the prestigious Maal Hijrah 1428H Appreciation Award by Duli Yang Maha Mulia Seri Paduka Baginda Yang Di Pertuan Agong, the King of Malaysia, on 20th January, 2007.
-Tan Sri Muhammad Ali is also the Vice President of the Malaysian Islamic Chamber of Commerce (MICC); Chairman, Corporate Bureau of MICC; and Chairman, Kumpulan Waqaf An-Nur Berhad.
+He was awarded the prestigious Maal Hijrah 1428H Appreciation Award by Duli Yang Maha Mulia Seri Paduka Baginda Yang Di Pertuan Agong, the King of Malaysia, on 20th January, 2007.
+YB hg.
+Tan Sri Dato’ Bin Hashim is also the Vice President of the Malaysian Islamic Chamber of Commerce (MICC); Chairman, Corporate Bureau of MICC; and Chairman, Kumpulan Waqaf An-Nur Berhad.
 The title “Tan Sri” being one of the highest award in Malaysia for an individual, was conferred upon him by His Majesty the King in 2000.

-Dr. Wibisono holds a PhD in Political Science from the Ohio State University in the United States where he also acquired his Master’s degree in International Political Economy.
-He also has an M.A. in International Relations from the School of Advanced International Studies (SAIS), Johns Hopkins University in the United States and Doctorrandus in International Relations from the Gadjah Mada University, Indonesia
+Dr. Wibisono holds a Master’s degree in International Political Economy and a PhD in Political Science from Ohio State University, USA.
+He also has an M.A. in International.
+Relations from Johns Hopkins University, USA. and Doctorandus in International Relations from the Gadjah Mada University, Indonesia.

-Michael Johnson is CEO of Kokoda Capital Group, a privately owned firm with premium clients in the Asia-Pacific region.
+MR. MICHAEL JOHNSON is CEO of Kokoda Capital Group, a privately owned firm with premium clients in the Asia-Pacific region.
 Kokoda focuses on the commodities and wider energy sector but is also active in financial services, retail, F&B and property.
 The firm also has holdings in several media, entertainment and sporting related entities.
-Michael is also a Director of Rugby Channel Online in a partnership with Fiji TV broadcasting rugby on Google’s global online platform.
+Mr. Johnson is also a Director of Rugby Channel Online in a partnership with Fiji TV broadcasting rugby on Google’s global online platform.
 He is also a Director of Myanmar Global Capital Partners (MGCP) and the CEO of Royal Vitamins International Limited, a company manufacturing vitamins in a unique liquid format that has the potential to completely transform the global vitamins industry.

 He is the President of the Australia-Asia Business Council and is also a former Member of the Australian Parliament rising to become Federal Parliamentary Whip in 2007.
 Born in Hong Kong to a Chinese mother and Australian father, Michael is passionate about deepening and widening the Australia-Asia relationship and was the first Member of the Australian Parliament to have a part Chinese heritage and one of the youngest when elected in 2001 at the age of only 31.